alphagov/govuk_publishing_components/docs/component_conventions.md

         <span>Some text</span>
 ```

-#### Yaml configuration for components that need contextual HTML
+#### YAML configuration for components that need contextual HTML

-If a component is only visible, or behaves differently, in a certain context
-the examples for it can be embedded within HTML using the embed option.
+If a component is only visible, or behaves differently, in a certain context the examples for it can be embedded within HTML using the embed option:
-eg.

 ```ruby
 <button class="trigger-for-component">Click me</button>
 <%= render "my-hidden-by-default-component", { param: value } %>
 ```

-To configure a HTML embed in the component yaml file you can specify `embed` at
-the root or individual examples:
+To configure a HTML embed in the component YAML file you can specify `embed` at the root or individual examples:

 ```yaml
 embed: |